 1. Could you tell us a little about yourself?

-3. What is your role with Inspiro and what does it involve?
+3. What is your new role, and what will it involve?